Dinis34/Fallbound/docs/README.md

 #### Consequences of using Singleton:

 - The use of Singleton can make testing more difficult, as the global instance may maintain state between tests.
-- Although convenient, global access can lead to hidden dependencies in the code.
 - Since the Singleton instance is globally accessible, modifying the State class could impact multiple classes, making the design harder to extend without changing existing code, contradicting the Open/Closed Principle.
 - This design reduces the need for synchronization.
 - Simplifies code maintenance by adhering to the Single Responsibility Principle, as only the State class is responsible for game state management.